dalaolala/v2Template/README.md

-# V2Ray-Config
-The V2Ray template.
+# The V2Ray Template

+Some mainstream configuration templates.

+According to the situation, the configuration file may need to be modified slightly (such as changing the address, port number, UUID, etc.)